bendalab/thunderfish/docs/thunderfish.md

 ```

 To make use of all the cores of your CPU apply the `-j` switch.

+## Analysis results

+With the `-s` switch analysis results are saved to files and no
+interactive output plots are generated.

+The many output files (see below) can be combined into a single zip
+archive (one per recording) with the `-z` option.

 The following files are generated: